PanoramaEngine/Deterministic-Analytical-Engine-for-financial-observation-workflow/README.md

 analytical results are often reproducible at the data level but not at the **process level**.

-In many research pipelines it is difficult to reconstruct:
+In many analytical pipelines it becomes difficult to reconstruct:

 - which analytical modules executed
-- in which canonical order
+- in which canonical order they ran
 - which fallbacks or overrides were triggered
 - what the exact configuration state was
 - whether execution degraded silently

-Panorama Engine approaches this problem by enforcing deterministic analytical cycles and explicit integrity classification of each execution stage.
+Panorama Engine approaches this problem by enforcing deterministic analytical cycles and explicit integrity classification for each stage of execution.

 The goal is not performance optimization, but **structural demonstrability of analytical processes**.